Vorschreibung/ut99-in-2020/index.md

 `DirectX` components.

-The NetGames component was an online service that received gameplay stats from your client, it is not defunct and neither the GOG nor Steam Version ships with it.
+The NetGames component was an online service that received gameplay stats from your client, it is now defunct and neither the GOG nor Steam Version ships with it.

 The DirectX component is a DirectX 7 driver that you won't need on modern